 Friday, May 29, 2015

 On the menu for dinner was jumbo prawns steamed in mustard (sorshe) sauce.
-The ground mustard is strained for dish, but I don't feel good about discarding the pulp, so I used it for making this lau shukto.
+The ground mustard is strained for this dish, but I don't feel good about discarding the pulp, so I used it for making this lau shukto.
 Even though I didn't use bottle gourd (lau), chayote squash tastes just like it.
 The former is not available in the supermarkets and requires a special trip to an Asian or Indian market, so I often substitute chayote squash for bottle gourd.
 Any Indian preparation that uses bottle gourd tastes just as good with this squash.
 Zucchini is another option that works well.

 Both the mustard and white poppy seeds are ground with a green chili each and salt.
 The bitterness of the black mustard seeds is eliminated by soaking them in an equal quantity of salt and tap water for at least 2 hours or until the seeds turn red.
 They need to be rinsed thoroughly through several changes of water to get rid of the salt.
 I use a tea strainer to do this.